TomPelletreauDuris/Probing-GNN-representations/README.md

   Experiments using the ABIDE (ASD) dataset with a GCN model.

 - **FC_probing_GCN_MDD.ipynb**
   Experiments using the REST-meta-MDD dataset with a GCN model.
-The REST-meta-MDD dataset is cited from the [BrainIB paper](https://ieeexplore.ieee.org/document/10680255).

 - **FC_probing_GIN.ipynb**
   Experiments using the ABIDE (ASD) dataset with a GIN model.